Lajos Szűcs (politician)

-Dr. Lajos Szűcs (born 15 September 1964) is a Hungarian jurist and politician, member of the National Assembly (MP) for Dabas (Pest County Constituency XIV) from 2001 to 2014, and for Vecsés (Pest County Constituency VII) since 2014.
+Dr. Lajos Szűcs (born 15 September 1964) is a Hungarian jurist and politician, member of the National Assembly (MP) for Dabas (Pest County Constituency XIV) from 2001 to 2014, and for Vecsés (Pest County Constituency VII) from 2014 to 2026.

 Early life

 Szűcs finished Puskás Tivadar Secondary Technical School of Telecommunications Engineering with a professional qualification in 1982.
 He received his degree in public education studies and pedagogy in a distance learning course at Eszterházy Károly Teacher's Training College in Eger in 1992.
 His second degree is in public administration from the College of Public of Administration in Budapest, obtained in 1998.
 He studied law at Eötvös Loránd University of Budapest between 1999 and 2008.
 He is active in several NGOs including the National Civil Guards' Alliance, the Alliance for the Protection of the Village of Ócsa and the Ócsa Club.
 During the 1990 local elections, he worked as a campaign manager for Ócsa and later as an officer in charge of public education and mayoral affairs in the local mayor's office.